, ,

 When CAN a Court Choose to Transfer a Case Involving a 16 or 17 Year Old?

-The rules for an Ohio court to transfer a juvenile case to an adult court when the transfer is not mandatory are the same for all juveniles over the age of 14.
+The rules for juvenile cases in Ohio adult court when the transfer is not mandatory are the same for all juveniles over the age of 14.
 To recap, the child must be at least 14 years of age or older and there must be probable cause.
 Furthermore, the court must deem that the rehabilitation within the juvenile system will not work on this specific child and that the safety of the community may depend on the child being subject to adult sanctions.
 In order to make this determination, Ohio law requires that the Court launch an investigation to determine if there is a reason why the juvenile in question meets these conditions.
 ORC 2152.12(D) and (E) list many factors the court is required to consider for and against the transfer of the case, in addition to any other factors that may be relevant.

 Conclusion

-At Dearie, Fischer & Martinson, our attorneys have been handling juvenile cases in the greater Cincinnati and Dayton areas for over twenty years, and we rarely see this type of transfer happen.
+At Dearie, Fischer & Martinson, our attorneys have been handling juvenile cases in the greater Cincinnati and Dayton areas for over twenty years, and we rarely see juvenile cases in Ohio adult court.
 However, it is possible.
 Our attorneys have handled all kinds of issues in the juvenile court systems and have dealt with many unusual circumstances over the years.
 If you have any questions or legal needs involving juvenile or adult cases in Southwest Ohio, do not hesitate to contact the attorneys at Dearie, Fischer & Martinson.